1921013/PPS-md-/PPS.md

 enter number 461
 reverse no is 164
 ```
-# 14. programs to find out the average of 4 integers with array
+# 14. programs to find out the average of 4 integers with array.
 ```C
 #include <stdio.h>
 int main()